Emotional Wellbeing and Mental Health in Pregnancy

 Talking Therapies

 Please note: Northamptonshire NHS Talking Therapies is not an emergency service.
-If you require urgent or out of hours mental health support please call The Mental Health Number (integrated mental health response hub) on 0800 448 0828 (lines available 24 hours a day, seven days a week).
+If you require urgent or out-of-hours mental health support please call The Mental Health Number (integrated mental health response hub) at 0800 448 0828 (24 hours a day, seven days a week).

 Read more